EnergyTransition/pyESDL/docs/source/Coding examples/converting pandas to influxdb.rst

     def get_inport(asset: EnergyAsset):
     """
-    Find the first OutPort of an ESDL EnergyAsset.
+    Find the first InPort of an ESDL EnergyAsset.
     """
         for p in asset.port:
             if isinstance(p, esdl.InPort):